Guaranteed Optimal Compositional Explanations for Neurons: Optimal Compositional Explanations

-Let $z$ be a neuron to be explained in a probed model, and let $d$ be the dimension of its activations.
-In this paper, following the standard setting in the compositional explanations literature~\citep{Mu2020}, $z$ denotes a neuron in a convolutional layer and $d$ is obtained by upscaling its feature map through interpolation.
-From its activation, we can identify the \emph{Neuron Activation Matrix} $\mN \in \{0,1\}^{|\mathfrak{D}|\times d}$ as the binary matrix indicating the locations where the neuron fires within the dataset samples, where an element in position $[x,j]$ is 1 if the activation corresponding to position $j$ in sample $x$ lies within the considered activation range, and 0 otherwise.
+Let $z$ be a neuron to be explained in a probed model, and let $d_z$ be the dimensions of its activations.
+In this paper, without loss of generality and following previous literature~\citep{Mu2020}, we assume $z$ denotes the feature maps of a neuron in a convolutional layer and its dimensions $d_z$ are transformed to match the input dimensions $d \in \mathbb{R}^2$ (e.g., through upscaling).
+From its activation, we can identify the \emph{Neuron Activation Matrix} $\mN \in \{0,1\}^{|\mathfrak{D}|\times d}$ as the binary matrix indicating the locations where the neuron fires within the dataset samples, where an element in position $[x,j]$ is 1 if the activation corresponding to position $j$ in sample $x$ lies within the considered activation range $[\tau_1,\tau_2]$, and 0 otherwise. $\tau_1$ and $\tau_2$ are typically chosen by considering the highest quantile in the activations~\citep{bau2020units} (commonly 0.005) or identifying semantic regions though clustering~\citep{LaRosa2023Towards}.

-Let $\mathfrak{L}^n$ be the set of all possible logical formulas of arity at maximum $n$ between concepts in $\mathfrak{L}^1$.
-Compositional explanations aim to assign to $z$ the logical combination $L \in \mathfrak{L}^n$ of concepts in $\mathfrak{L}^1$ (e.g., ((Cat OR Car) AND White)) that maximizes the alignment between the localization of a given neuron's activation range $[\tau_1,\tau_2]$ and the localization of the concepts within the probing dataset.
+Let $\mathfrak{L}^n$ be the set of the admissible logical formulas (i.e., labels) of arity at most $n$ between concepts in $\mathfrak{L}^1$.
+Compositional explanations aim to assign to $z$ the logical combination $L \in \mathfrak{L}^n$ of concepts in $\mathfrak{L}^1$ (e.g., ((Cat OR Car) AND White)) that maximizes the alignment between the localization of a given neuron's activation range and the localization of the concepts within the probing dataset.

-Formally, the algorithm identifies the label $L \in \mathfrak{L}^n$ that maximizes the following objective:
+Formally, the algorithm identifies the label (i.e., formula) $L \in \mathfrak{L}^n$ that maximizes the following objective:

 where the Intersection Over Union ($IoU$) measures the overlap between label annotations and neuron activations, and it is defined as: